mbillingr/arff/README.md

 An ARFF (Attribute-Relation File Format) file is an ASCII text file that describes a list of instances sharing a set of attributes.
-Its main use is in data science to store tabular data: each row is an instance and each column is an attribute.
-In addition it contains meta-data such as attribute (column) names, data types, and comments.
+Its main use is in data science to store tabular data: rows are instances and columns are attributes.
+Meta data such as attribute (column) names, data types, and comments are included in the file format.

 ## Usage
 - ARFF is used as an input file format by the machine-learning tool Weka.